NCNT/TimingCmds_in_POSIX/README.md

 Tomoyuki Matsuura as Colonel Richie, belongs to USP-NCNT project and ShellShoccar Japan.

 Everyting in this repository is completely free for everyone.
-If you want any license to use them by all means, we give you CC0 or the Unlicense.
+If you want any license to use them by all means, we'll give you CC0 or the Unlicense.
 Anyway, take them freely as you like.